How to be your own judge of good wine

 Apples, peaches, pumpkin pie…

-At the same time, you need be honest with yourself: sometimes the wines you've been drinking, like the hairstyle or clothes you've been wearing, are just wrong.
-Most often, it's simply because your taste has evolved; which is why you should never be afraid to experiment with new wines within your given range of preferences.
+At the same time, you need be honest with yourself: sometimes the wines you've been drinking, like the hairstyle or clothes you used to wear, are just plain wrong.
+You just didn't know "better" at the time.
+Most often, it's simply because our tastes evolve over time; which is why you should never be afraid to experiment with new wines within your given range of preferences.
 Otherwise, how would you ever know if a wine you've never tried before is even better than the wines you've been buying over and over again?
 If you don't try new things, you only deprive yourself.

 White wine, red wine… sweet, dry, tart, soft, cherries, berries, apples, peaches, pumpkin pie – no matter what your preference, the important thing is to make the time and effort to discover what you like best.
 Don't doubt yourself – your taste is never wrong.